It’s debilitating, isn’t it? I try to remember where it started but I feel like it started too young.

 -Only surround yourself with good people and have a few people you can go to anytime the anxiety is too much.
 For instance, my best guy friend.
 No matter how I’m feeling he never tells me I’m crazy, to relax, that I’m fine, or to chill out.
 He always knows how to make me happy again when the noise is too much and he always answers his phone or texts me back.
 I’m blessed to have him.

 -Find how to get out of it before it escalates.
 The minute I notice it’s happening I try to distract myself.
-I put on MSC (my church album), take a bath, wash my face, do breathing and meditating exercises but most of all I look up bible verses for strength and pray.
+I put on relaxing music, take a bath, wash my face, do breathing and meditating exercises but most of all I look up bible verses for strength and pray.
 The worst thing to do when faced with anxiety is to try and watch a heavy show, listen to depressing music, or talk to the wrong people.

 -Hot yoga (you can’t think about anything other than not suffocating, it’s great).